christian-schlichtherle/fun-io/README.md

 # Fun I/O

-Fun I/O provides functional programming patterns and high level abstractions for reusable, reliable and synchronous I/O.
+Fun I/O provides functional programming patterns and high level abstractions for simple and reusable synchronous I/O.
 Fun I/O supports Java 8 or later and Scala 2.10, 2.11, 2.12 and 2.13 equally well via dedicated APIs and is covered by the Apache License, version 2.0.